knightedcodemonkey/duel/docs/faq.md

 ## Can I avoid editing `tsconfig.json`?

 You could maintain separate configs (one for emit, one for checking) or lean on project references, but Duel's default workflow assumes a single package-level config.
 Excluding `dist/` is the simplest, least error-prone way to ensure dual builds, incremental type-checks, and workspace consumers all cooperate.

+## How do I detect dual package hazards?

+Dual packages can load twice if a project mixes `import` and `require` for the same dependency (especially when conditional exports differ).
+Use the built-in detector:

+- `--detect-dual-package-hazard [off|warn|error]` controls severity (default `warn`; `error` exits non-zero).
+- `--dual-package-hazard-scope [file|project]` scopes diagnostics per file (legacy) or across the compiled source set (recommended for monorepos/hoisted installs).

+Project scope runs a pre-pass before builds so hazards surface once per package, even if the conflicting usage spans multiple files.